0xbarchitect/sso-service/README.md

 ```sh
 $ go run main.go
 ```
-you should notice the `Listening and serving HTTP on :[PORT]` is printed out without errors.
+you should notice the message `Listening and serving HTTP on :[PORT]` is printed out without errors.

 ## Unit test